 - Reach Local Public Utilities and Politicians

 Reactive campaigning requires a bit more on-the-spot thinking and creativity.
-An example of reactive campaigning would be an emergency fundraiser for the victims of the Greek fire that started last week.
+An example of reactive campaigning would be an emergency fundraiser for the victims of the Greek fire in 2018.
 Those who want to help might consider using a hashtag already in circulation rather than their own.

 Another is to provide assistance in the event of an emergency, while it’s still happening.
 Twitter talks about this in their handbook thoroughly.
 You can use the hashtag to signal to people that there is help where you are, or that you can provide help in some way.

 The main point is that things happen and you need to be ready for a reactive campaign.
 We suggest creating an outline of how you will handle a reactive campaign.
 Who will respond, how, and what resources will be needed?

 After the Pandemic, we reached out to an expert to ask about Nonprofit Crisis communications planning.
 If your nonprofit doesn’t have a “reactive” campaign strategy, start there.
 Communicating strategically through an organizational crisis or a global crisis is as important as regular nonprofit marketing communications.